BeccaK8/whats-the-word/README.md

   - make a hard version with more difficult secret words
   - play a daily "Word" against my friends
   - wager how many tries it will take me to guess secret word
+  - not see repeated words frequently so the game should track when the words have been last used and pick the secret word accordingly